vonovak/react-native-theme-control/docs/install.md

 }
 ```

-then, add `@vonovak/react-native-theme-control` to the `plugins` entry in expo config file, e.g.:
+then, only if you want to enable theme persistence across app restarts, or force a light / dark mode, add `@vonovak/react-native-theme-control` to the `plugins` entry in expo config file.

+For example, the following will enable theme persistence across app restarts.

 `"plugins": ["@vonovak/react-native-theme-control"]`